google/transit/gtfs/spec/en/reference.md

 Fare rules for individual legs of travel.

-There are two modelling options for describing fares.
-GTFS-Fares V1 is the legacy option for describing minimal fare information.
-GTFS-Fares V2 is an updated method that allows for a more detailed account of an agency's fare structure.
-Both are allowed to be present in a dataset, but only one method should be used by a data consumer for a given dataset.
-It is recommended that GTFS-Fares V2 takes precedence over GTFS-Fares V1. <br><br>GTFS-Fares V1: <br>-`fare_attributes.txt`<br>-`fare_rules.txt`<br><br>GTFS-Fares V2: <br>-`fare_leg_rules.txt`<br>-`fare_transfer_rules.txt`

 Fares in `fare_leg_rules.txt` are queried by filtering fields until a fare cost matches the characteristics of the leg.
 Undefined values in the fields that are filtered will be matched by default to empty values for that field.
 For example, a rider taking a route with `network_id=network1` that is not defined as a network in `fare_leg_rules.network_id` will be matched to entries with empty `fare_leg_rules.network_id`.

 It is recommended that consumers filter `fare_leg_rules.txt` by the fields that define the characteristics of travel as outputted from trip planning software.
 This would give the immediate capability to display the cost of a leg from within a trip planner.
 The fields in `fare_leg_rules.txt` that define characteristics of travel are: